Find your fixed rate mortgage with Mortgage Advice Bureau

 Buy to Let investors choosing between 2 or 5 year fixed mortgages may consider:

-• A 2 year fix can be attractive if you expect (or hope) rates will fall or if you want more flexibility, such as if you’re considering remortgaging in the future to release equity to buy another investment property.
+• A 2 year fix can be attractive if you hope rates will fall or if you want more flexibility, such as if you’re considering remortgaging in the future to release equity to buy another investment property.
 Or if you want the option of selling up in the shorter term without needing to pay an early repayment charge.

 • On the other hand, a 5 year fixed Buy to Let mortgage provides long-term certainty over your outgoings.